bitwiseworks/python-os2/Doc/library/sqlite3.rst

       :param str column:
           The name of the column where the blob is located.

-      :param str row:
+      :param int rowid:
-          The name of the row where the blob is located.
+          The row id where the blob is located.

       :param bool readonly:
           Set to ``True`` if the blob should be opened without write